 Beyond Viseu and the mountains lies the Beira Alta tableland, where scattered stone villages cling to the slopes of Portugal’s highest mountains.
 Whenever you're visiting, a short break in the countryside is the perfect way to enjoy some quality time with friends and family.

-Located in Marialva - one of the region's picturesque historical villages - Casas do Côro provides unique and tastefully decorated accommodation, whether you choose to stay in a hotel room, a suite or a villa, combining modern features with some rustic details and pieces.
+Located in Marialva - one of the region's picturesque historical villages - Casas do Côro provides unique and tastefully decorated accommodation, whether you choose to stay in a hotel room, a suite, or a villa, combining modern features with some rustic details and pieces.

-The unit also features a large swimming pool, its own chapel, a biological vegetable garden and an Eco Friendly Concept Spa.
-You may treat yourself to fine dining on site, which will give you the chance to sample the Casas do Côro wine.
+The unit also features a large swimming pool, its own chapel, a biological vegetable garden, and an eco-friendly concept Spa.
+You may treat yourself to fine dining on-site, which will give you the chance to sample the Casas do Côro wine.

-When traveling through Central Portugal don't miss some of the other historical villages such as Castelo Rodrigo, Trancoso and Belmonte, which are just over a 1-hour drive away from the property.
-Here, surveying the borderlands and the many medieval fortress-towns, you'll feel miles away from the frantic pace of everyday life.
+When traveling through Central Portugal don't miss some of the other historical villages such as Castelo Rodrigo, Trancoso, and Belmonte, which are just over a 1-hour drive away from the property.
+Here, surveying the borderlands and the many medieval fortress towns, you'll feel miles away from the frantic pace of everyday life.

 With a car, you can easily see the whole region in a couple of days.
-Take a look at our hiking, wine and food tour for inspiration and let us know what you're looking for.
+Take a look at our hiking, wine, and food tour for inspiration, and let us know what you're looking for.
 We can prepare a custom-made itinerary for you with transportation and a set itinerary that will take you through the region's main locations.

 Horseback Riding in Alentejo

 Dating back to the 14th century, it was entirely renovated into a beautiful charm hotel.
-Everything in it revolves around wine: there's a wine cellar and tasting room, several wine-related activities, and vineyard all around.
+Everything in it revolves around wine: there's a wine cellar and tasting room, several wine-related activities, and a vineyard all around.
 It has an in-house restaurant and spa, where you can soak in a hot tub, get a massage, and wallow in one of the two swimming pools - one indoors and another outside.
-At the horse riding centre you can take riding lessons or do some horse trekking with the in-house instructor.
+At the horse riding center, you can take riding lessons or do some horse trekking with the in-house instructor.

-Alentejo's slow paced vibe is a big draw for visitors seeking to unwind.
-With a few days in this beautiful region, you'd be able to further explore the area and visit some of the many local wineries and picturesque walled towns, such as Marvão, Elvas, Vila Viçosa and Monsaraz, which are located close by.
+Alentejo's slow-paced vibe is a big draw for visitors seeking to unwind.
+With a few days in this beautiful region, you'd be able to further explore the area and visit some of the many local wineries and picturesque walled towns, such as Marvão, Elvas, Vila Viçosa, and Monsaraz, which are located close by.

 Bike Ride and Picnic in the Countryside

-Located a short 30-minute ride away from Évora - Alentejo’s main city and university town - Herdade do Esporão is a family owned winery, originally founded in 1267, which includes vines, olive trees, a massive water reservoir, as well as archaeological monuments and an in-house museum.
+Located a short 30-minute ride away from Évora - Alentejo’s main city and university town - Herdade do Esporão is a family-owned winery, originally founded in 1267, which includes vines, olive trees, a massive water reservoir, as well as archaeological monuments and an in-house museum.

 There are various types of wine tasting that you can pre-book, as well as olive oil tasting which is very different from the usual tastings.
 On this tour you'll learn everything there's to know about the growing and production of olive oil, side by side with the in-house oleologist, ending with a technical tasting of Esporão's extra virgin olive oils.

 If you're a bike rider yourself, borrow a bike and a map to explore the property, and stop along the way for a picnic, prepared and packed for you.
 By traveling on two wheels, you'll find it easier to get around and see more of this incredible estate.
-Head to the main cluster and take a look at the tower - which is Esporão's trademark and part of their logo - and family chapel.
+Head to the main cluster and take a look at the tower - which is Esporão's trademark and part of their logo - and the family chapel.
 When your legs need a break, choose a nice spot and lay the picnic blanket and all of the food.

 Even if you don't have that much time, you can still take this one-day tour of Alentejo directly from Lisbon and get a glimpse into what this wonderful region has to offer.